rhulha/google_docs_text2speech_addon/README.md

-# google_docs_text2speech_addon
+# Google Docs text2speech Add-on

-An Add-on for Google Docs that allows one to select a piece of text and listen to it.
+An Add-on for Google Docs that allows you to select a piece of text and listen to it.
 Uses Amazon Polly.

+You !!!WILL!!! need an AWS AccessKeyId and an AWS SecretAccessKey.